cakephp/docs/en/appendices/5-0-migration-guide.rst

 Global
 ------

-- Type hints were added to all function parameter and returns where possible.
+- Type declarations were added to all function parameter and returns where possible.
 These are intended to match the docblock annotations, but include fixes for incorrect annotations.
-- Type hints were added to all class properties where possible.
+- Type declarations were added to all class properties where possible.
 These also include some fixes for incorrect annotations.

 Cache